-Submission to ProQuest.
-The final step is to submit the dissertation to ProQuest and register your work with the U.S. Copyright Office.
+Submission to InSPIRe.
+The final step is to submit the dissertation to InSPIRe and register your work with the U.S. Copyright Office.
 This is a requirement of all doctoral graduates of the University of Redlands.
 All you need to do is upload the final, single document in PDF format to the website and pay the required fees.

-After completing these steps, your dissertation will be listed in Dissertations Abstracts International and, with your permission, made available in full-text for other scholars through ProQuest’s Dissertations & Theses database.
-You will also be eligible to receive royalties when ProQuest subscribers purchase copies of your work.
+After completing these steps, your dissertation will be listed in Dissertations Abstracts International and, with your permission, made available in full-text for other scholars through the InSPIRe database.

 Note: Students will not have their degree clearance signed until the Department of Leadership and Higher Education Chair has received confirmation of the posting of their dissertation to InSPIRe.
 The signing and transmittal of the degree clearance form will result in the posting of the degree by the Registrar’s Office.